We’ll schedule a call and understand your requirements.

 Hire only the top 1% among the 20K+ engineers who have applied to Ultragenius

-Rishabh is a software engineer having 7+ years of experience creating Android applications using Kotlin and Java.
+Rishabh is a software engineer having 7+ years of experience in developing applicatins using Objective-C. He has knowledge of cross-platforms including UNIX, MacOS, Wndows, etc.

-Mahesh is a software engineer having 3+ years of experience in developing Android applications for smatphones and tablets.
+Mahesh is a software engineer having 3+ years of experience in developing mobile applications and softwares for OS X and iOS operating system.

-John is a software engineer having 10+ years of experience developing dynmiac web applications using Java, core field being Android development.
+John is a software engineer having 10+ years of experience developing applications for Apple manufactured devices and possesses vast knowledge of shell scripting.

-Hire top talented freelance Android App Developers with Ultragenius
+Hire top talented Objective - C developers with Ultragenius

 What Ultragenius offers?

-Hire dedicated Android App Developers through Ultragenius in 4 easy steps
+Hire the best Objective - C developers through Ultragenius in 4 easy steps

 Get the list of pre-vetted candidates in days.